Nomad-Free-Talent/go-ethereum/semantic-test/README.md

 This will both run the node and open the geth console for the further inspect.

 ### Deploy and test the contract by using tools like Remix
-We can use [Remix](https://remix.ethereum.org) to deploy and test the smart contract.
+We can use [Remix](https://remix.ethereum.org) to deploy and test the smart contract.<br>
 On the `Deploy & Run Transactions` tab, choose the `Custom - External Http Provider` under the `Environment` dropdown.
-This will connects Remix to the custom node which we started before.
+This will connects Remix to the custom node which we started before.<br>
-Then create a new `sol` file move the content of the `StatefulPrecompile.sol` file in it.
+Then create a new `sol` file move the content of the `StatefulPrecompile.sol` file in it.<br>
-After that, we can compile and deploy the contract.
+After that, we can compile and deploy the contract.<br>
 The `callPrecompile` method receives an address of another contract as an input parameter to inject a counter inside it.
 We should provide a valid contract address when running this method.

 ## Additional notes